jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 draft: true
 ---

 I wanted to make a web site, but I didn't want to do the work.
 It's not a very interesting website, technically speaking, so it would be tedious to implement.
-Also, corporate wants me to jump into the Beautiful World of Tomorrow, and all that entails.
+Also, corporate wants me to jump into the Beautiful World of Tomorrow, and all that ent<em>ai</em>ls.

-I have free access to copilot because of my open source work, so I started into it with GPT 4.1, because it's free, but I got to a point where I wanted a second opinion (because it was obviously missing some things), and I figured I'd do a little comparison of the models available to me.
+I have free access to VSCode + Copilot because of my open source work, so I started into it with GPT 4.1, because it's free.
+After some initial scaffolding, I got to a point where I wanted a second opinion (because it was obviously missing some things), and I figured I'd do a little comparison of the models available to me.

 <!-- more -->